 - Process: prints may be chemically or computer processed by the submitter or by a commercial provider.
 The photographer must have performed all image capture, adjustments, and preparation.

 - Score Sheet: the photographer’s name and the print’s title shall be submitted by e-mail to the club’s exhibition e-mail address, [email protected], before midnight on the Friday evening prior to the exhibition.
 A confirmation notice will be returned when this e-mail is processed.

 - Digital Copy: a digital copy of the print should be attached to the e-mail mentioned above for possible use in the Angle and the club’s web site.
-This file should be in the same format as for the digital file categories with a file name of Title%%Cat%%Artist.jpg, where Cat is the Category abbreviation Pri for Print.
-Do not include spaces in the file name – use the %% separator between, Title, Category, and Artist (1st name underscore last name – see example).
+This file should be in the same format as for the digital file categories with a file name of CAT Title by Firstname Lastname.jpg, where CAT is the Category abbreviation PRI for Print.

-- Example: the print “Before the Storm” submitted by John Smith would have the digital copy file name, Before_The_Storm%%Pri%%John_Smith.jpg.
+- Example: the print “Before the Storm” submitted by Betty Smith would have the digital copy file name: PRI Before The Storm by Betty Smith.jpg.

 - Size: the size of the print shall not be smaller than 5” x 7” or larger than 13” x 19”, horizontal or vertical.